 T-Rex Effects creates a great product.
 But no matter what the product description or other reviews say, you’ll only be able to plug five pedals into this power supply.

 As with the Power 2 Plus, the Power Source 8 gives you access to eight quiet isolated outputs, and can power 9V, 12V, and 18V pedals.
 What’s handy about it is that you can also switch all outputs to 9V.

-For midsized pedal setups, this power brick should give you everything you need, and at $159, it’s a good deal too.
+For midsized pedal setups, this power brick should give you everything you need, and at a mid range cost, it’s a good deal too.